Termination for convenience: Use in the United States

+Other examples

 In Canada, the Supreme Court of Canada has recognised that good faith contractual performance is a general organising principle of the common law.
 This duty applies to all contracts, requiring parties to act honestly in the performance of their obligations, and therefore would operate to determine whether activation of a termination for convenience clause had been done in good faith.

 In Qatar, under Article 707 of the Qatar Civil Code, an employer has a right to terminate a construction contract at any time, and if it does so the contractor is entitled to payment for loss of profit on unperformed works.

 In Singapore, clause 31.4(1) of the Public Sector Standard Conditions Of Contract (PSSCOC) issued by the Building and Construction Authority allows the employer to terminate a contract "at any time" by virtue of "a written notice of Termination".

 The FIDIC Red Book 1999 contains similar provisions to the PSSCOC form.
 Under most of the family of JCT contracts, there is no general right to terminate without cause.

-In the United States, Part 49 of the Federal Acquisition Regulation (FAR) establishes policies and procedures relating to the complete or partial termination of contracts for the convenience of the Government, alongside making provision for termination due to the default of the contractor.
-When it is in the government's interest, the FAR provides for contracts to be terminated.
-In circumstances where there is no contractor default, the grounds for termination will be for "the convenience of the government".